An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2010-10-10. Copyright applies to this text.

 But that only explains why the average is 415 ms and not 355 ms, which is still far behind FIX$SINGLE.
 The answer to this lies in the query plan.
 The optimizer builds an internal table of constants, akin to a temp table, and remember what happened with a temp table when joining over the integer column with 10 000 elements: there was a table scan + hash match, and this is what happens in this case as well.
 In the main article, I said that dynamic SQL could be a last resort if you had problems to get good performance with short lists, because dynamic SQL is the only way for the optimizer to have full knowledge.
 But you can see here why I made the qualification that the lists should be short.
 For 10 000 elements, the optimizer thinks for three seconds, and then comes up with a non-optimal plan.

-In the section on dynamic SQL in the main article, I also discussed forced parameterisation.
-What happens when this setting is in effect?
+What happens when the setting force parameterisation is in effect?
 I ran a separate test on SOMMERSKOV to find out, and to make it quick, I only had ten runs per method.
 It's perfectly enough to show the effect though:

 |20||200||650||2 000||10 000||20||200||650||2 000||10 000|